HumorRank: A Tournament-Based Leaderboard for Evaluating Humor Generation in Large Language Models: HumorRank Leaderboard Performance with Qwen 2.5 72B LLM Judge

 \section{HumorRank Leaderboard Performance with Qwen 2.5 72B LLM Judge}

-To validate the stability of our primary leaderboard, which was generated using Llama 3.3 70B as a judge, we replicated the evaluation using Qwen 2.5 72B as the judge.
-Figure~\ref{fig:leaderboard_qwen} presents the resulting Bradley-Terry leaderboard from this independent evaluation pipeline.
+To validate the stability of our primary SemEval leaderboard (Llama judge), we replicate the same 10,800 SemEval duels with Qwen 2.5 72B Instruct as a secondary LLM judge.
+Figure~\ref{fig:leaderboard_qwen} and Table~\ref{tab:leaderboard_qwen} present the resulting Bradley--Terry leaderboard ($\tau = 0.889$ vs.\ SemEval panel of Table~\ref{tab:leaderboard}).